Developing Your Teaching Portfolio

 · You will feel empowered to start/continue to assemble your teaching portfolio.

-Presented by: Professor Clare Hasenkampf, Associate Dean and Director, Centre for Teaching and Learning, and 3M National Teaching Fellow
+Professor Clare Hasenkampf, Associate Dean and Director, Centre for Teaching and Learning, and 3M National Teaching Fellow